Explore New Ways of Thinking and Living

 S.O.A.R.
 (Student Orientation, Achievement, and Responsibility)

 This course is designed to optimize the transition of new students to Elmira College.
-Focusing on key components of campus life, the instructors utilize engaging activities and insights to highlight the perspectives, skills, and activities that are needed to succeed at Elmira College.
-By focusing on the purpose and benefits that college life provides, the students will take part in a discovery process to enhance their experience at Elmira College.
+Focusing on key components of campus life, the instructors utilize engaging activities and insights to highlight the perspectives, skills, and activities that you need to succeed at Elmira College.
+By focusing on the purpose and benefits that college life provides, you will take part in a discovery process to enhance your experience at Elmira College.

 True Crime and Me